-If you are a new grantee to the COPS Office, your agency will need to complete an Automated Clearinghouse (ACH) Vendor/Miscellaneous Payment (SF-3881) enrollment form.
-This form can be found on the COPS Office website at the following address: www.cops.usdoj.gov/Default.asp?ltem=100.
+If you are a new recipient to the COPS Office, your agency will need to complete an Automated Clearinghouse (ACH) Vendor/Miscellaneous Payment (SF-3881) enrollment form.
+This form can be found on the COPS Office website at the following address: www.cops.usdoj.gov/pdf/ach\form\new.pdf.

-Prior to accessing your grant funds, your agency must mail the original signed form to:
+Prior to accessing your award funds, your agency must mail the original signed form to:

-Office of Justice Programs Office of the Chief Financial Officer 810 Seventh Street NW Attn: Control Desk, Fifth Floor Washington, DC 20001 Your agency must complete the "Payee/Company Information" section following the directions on the back of the form and also provide the grant number (printed on the award document).
+Office of Justice Programs Office of the Chief Financial Officer 810 Seventh Street NW Attn: Control Desk, Fifth Floor Washington, DC 20001

+Your agency must complete the "Payee/Company Information" section following the directions on the back of the form and also provide the award number (printed on the award document).
 Next, your financial institution must complete the "Financial Institution Information" section and have the appropriate financial official sign the form.

-If you are already a COPS Office grantee, you should already have filled out an ACH enrollment form.
-Therefore, your agency will not be required to submit a new ACH enrollment form for the newly awarded grant as long as your OJP vendor number has not changed.
-If you have any questions, or wish to verify your ACH enrollment form information, please call the COPS Office Response Center at 800-421-6770.
+If you are already a COPS Office award recipient, you should already have filled out an ACH enrollment form.
+Therefore, your agency will not be required to submit a new ACH enrollment form for the new award as long as your OJP vendor number has not changed.
+If you have any questions, or wish to verify your ACH enrollment form information, please call the COPS Office Response Center at 800-421-6770 and ask to speak with your state assigned Staff Accountant.